 Food Durham is a member of the Sustainable Food Cities Network.

 The launch of the County Durham Food Charter

 2011 – 2014 : Phase 1

 Where we had conversations with a diverse range of local residents and organisations, through workshops, one to one meetings, and small group meetings.
-The result was the Sustainable Local Food Strategy launched in 2014, the County Durham Food Charter in 2015 and the setting up of the County Durham Food Partnership (Food Durham).
+The result was the County Durham Food Charter in 2013, and the Sustainable Local Food Strategy and the County Durham Food partnership (Food Durham) launched in 2014.

 2014 – 2017 : Phase 2

 Developed two main strands of work from the Strategy:

 - Growing Durham: to encourage more people to grow some of their own food.

 - Durham Food Hub: to create an efficient supply chain for local food.

 We also ran a Sustainable Fish City Campaign in Durham City and were awarded 5-Star Fish City status in 2016.